coder/coder/docs/admin/audit-logs.md

 ## Tracked Events

-The following events are tracked:

-- Create
-- Update
-- Delete

-For the following resources:
+This feature tracks **create, update and delete** events for the following resources:

 - GitSSHKey
 - Template